-I am so thrilled to announce my first book, WHAT MATTERS MOST: The Get Your Shit Together Guide to Wills, Money, Insurance and Life’s “What-If’s” is finally here!
-It is the book I wanted to write.
-I hope it is the book you want to read, buy and share.
-It will be on the shelves on March 19th, but is available for pre-order now at: Amazon, Apple iTunes, Barnes & Noble and Indiebound.
+I am so thrilled to announce my first book, WHAT MATTERS MOST: The Get Your Shit Together Guide to Wills, Money, Insurance and Life’s “What-If’s” is here!
+It is the book I wanted to write, is full of stories, expanded checklists, interview, and advice – and is available now: Amazon, Apple iTunes, Barnes & Noble, Indiebound and your local, independent bookstore.

 video credit to filmmaking badass Katherine at KatFilms

 “How strange to have been so conscious about money in life but lax about where it all goes when I die.
 That stopped the day I read Chanel’s book.
 How free I feel to have these tasks done.”
 (Vicki Robin, New York Times bestselling author of Your Money or Your Life)

 “Chanel Reynolds took her own unthinkable tragedy and turned it into a rallying cry for us all to get our sh*t together before it’s too late.
 In What Matters Most, she is your funny, irreverent friend, who’s here to show you tough love.
 The time for death denial and keeping your head in the sand is over.”
 (Caitlin Doughty, New York Times bestselling author of Smoke Gets in Your Eyes)

 “Grief is a monster better confronted without a legal, financial and logistical mess left behind; Chanel’s wisdom is a gift to all future dead people wanting to lift some of the burden of loss off their surviving loved ones.
 What Matters Most offers you the chance to consider, and find, those critical answers.”
 (Rebecca Soffer, coauthor of Modern Loss: Candid Conversation About Grief.
 Beginners Welcome)

 “Reynolds provides not only sound counseling but a straightforward plan for when the unthinkable occurs.”
 (Library Journal)